tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/Service 管理/使用 LoadBalancer 直连 Pod 模式 Service_intl_en.md

 <dx-tabs>
 ::: Console
 1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2).
-2. Refer to the step of [Creating a service in the console](https://intl.cloud.tencent.com/document/product/457/36833) to go to the "Create a Service" page and set the service parameters as required.
+2. Refer to the steps of [Creating a service in the console](https://intl.cloud.tencent.com/document/product/457/36833) to go to the "Create a Service" page and set the service parameters as required.
     Some key parameters need to be set as follows:
     ![](https://main.qcloudimg.com/raw/1f9ff7c6ebcffd2cfb35404f9d1f728e.png)
  - **Service Access Method**: select **Public Network CLB Access** or **Private Network CLB Access**.
- - **Network Mode**: select **Enable CLB-to-Pod Direct Access**.
+ - **Network Mode**: check **Enable CLB-to-Pod Direct Access**.
  - **Workload Binding**: select **Reference Workload**.
 3. Click **Create Service**.